opendata-swiss/ogd-handbook-wiki/library/advanced-search.en.md

 <a name="search-index"></a>
 ## Search Index
 To build the search index, various fields will be queried.
-On those fields, depending on the recommendation of the language, a set of filters and rules will be applied on how the search-terms will be saved.
 In general, following fields will be indexed:

 URLs:
 * `url`